 Otherwise, AP MLD shall reject the request by discarding the Link Reconfiguration Request frame.

+The non-AP MLD shall not include an FTE within the Reassociation Request Frame Body field of the Link Reconfiguration Request frame.

 After receiving a Link Reconfiguration Request frame from a non-AP MLD, the AP MLD shall respond with a Link Reconfiguration Response frame when no OCI element validation is required, or when OCI element validation is required and the validation is successful.
-An AP MLD shall send the Link Reconfiguration Response frame on the same link where the corresponding Link Reconfiguration Request frame was received.
-An AP MLD shall not send an unsolicited Link Reconfiguration Response frame to a non-AP MLD.

-If the AP MLD receives a Link Reconfiguration Request frame which indicates both delete link and add link for a given non-AP STA identified by the same STA MAC Address value in the Per-STA Profile subelements for delete and add link operations, then the AP MLD shall process the delete link operation first for that non-AP STA.

-In the Link Reconfiguration Response frame, the AP MLD shall include a Reconfiguration Status Duple subfield for each link ID indicated in the Per-STA Profile subelements of the corresponding Link Reconfiguration Request frame.
-If the AP MLD accepts an add link request for a link ID, the corresponding Status subfield shall be set to SUCCESS in the Reconfiguration Status Duple subfield and the Status Code field included in the corresponding STA Profile subfield of the Per-STA Profile subelement in the Basic Multi-Link element for that link ID shall indicate SUCCESS.

-The AP MLD shall accept a delete link request for a link ID and shall set the corresponding Status subfield to SUCCESS in the Reconfiguration Status Duple subfield, except if it is an NSTR mobile AP MLD and the delete link request is for deleting the primary link of the NSTR mobile AP MLD in which case the AP MLD shall reject the delete link request and shall set the corresponding Status subfield to REQUEST_DECLINED.
+The AP MLD shall accept a delete link request for a link ID.

+The Reassociation Response frame body field of the Link Reconfiguration Response frame shall contain the information shown in Table 9-65 (Reassociation Response frame body) subject to the additional restrictions as defined in this subclause.

+If only one link is required to be added, a Basic Multi-link element without the Link Info field is included within the Reassociation Response frame body field of the Link Reconfiguration Response frame.

+If more than one link is requested to be added, a Basic Multi-link element with the Link Info field is included within the Reassociation Response frame body field of the Link Reconfiguration Response frame.

-If the AP MLD accepts link addition for one or more links, the AP MLD shall include Group Key Data subfield in the Link Reconfiguration Response frame when using RSN.
-For each added link, the AP MLD shall include an MLO GTK KDE, an MLO IGTK KDE, and an MLO BIGTK KDE in the Group Key Data subfield providing group keys for the added link identified by the Link ID subfield.
+If the AP MLD accepts the addition for one or more links, a FTE with the following setting shall be included within the Reassociation Response frame body fieldof the Link Reconfiguration Response frameand an MLO GTK subelemen, MLO IGTK, and MLO BIGTK subelement for each additional link shall be included within the FTE:

+set RSNXE Used subfield, Element Count subfield, ANonce, SNonce, and MIC fields set to 0;

+include an MLO GTK, MLO IGTK, and MLO BIGTK subelement for each link that is successfully added.

-If the AP MLD accepts link addition for one or more links, the AP MLD shall include an OCI element subfield in the Link Reconfiguration Response frame to provide operating channel information for the current channel where the Link Reconfiguration Response frame is being transmitted if all of the following conditions are met:
+If the AP MLD accepts the link addition of one or more links, the AP MLD shall include an OCI element within the Reassocaition Response frame body field of the Link Reconfiguration Response frame to provide operating channel information for the current channel where the Link Reconfiguration Response frame is being transmitted if all of the following conditions are met:

 dot11RSNAOperatingChannelValidationActivated is true for the AP MLD,